pgmac/pgmac.github.io/_posts/2025-09-14-interesting-last-week.md

 - We all dodged a bullet - Xe Iaso
 - The story of Creative Technology
 - The Demo Scene is Dying, But That's Alright - datagubbe.se
+- GitHub - docker/cagent: Agent Builder and Runtime by Docker Engineering

 ## Interesting details